 Profile and Research Interests

-Caroline is an Assistant Professor in International Political Economy.
+Caroline is an Associate Professor in International Political Economy.
 She has research interests in:

 - ideas, institutions and change

 Caroline is the Principal Investigator of 'Brexit & Beyond: UK Zero Carbon Energy Policy', which is part of Theme 1, UK Energy Research Council (Phase 4).
 This project will firstly map, and then assess the implications of Brexit (whatever form it ultimately takes) for the UK's new, net zero emissions commitments - with a focus on energy policy and the politics that shape policy decisions.

 Previously she held an ESRC Future Research Leaders grant and her project was: 'Power Distributions: Sustainable Energy & Municipal Authority'.
 Before joining Warwick, Caroline was a Senior Research Fellow in the Energy Policy Group at the University of Exeter, where she worked on an EPSRC funded project, ‘Innovation and Governance’.

 Prior to her academic career, Caroline worked for 8 years as a Director at UBS on emerging market equities.

 Publications (see tab above for details)